canonical/doc-docs/juju-tutorials/how-to-deploy-openstack-on-openstack.md

 ## Requirements

-There are three prerequisites you will need:
+There are three prerequisites needed:

-1. Juju installed (see [Installing Juju][juju-install])
+1. Juju is installed (see [Installing Juju][juju-install])
-1. Juju controller up and running (see [Creating a controller][juju-controller])
+1. Juju controller is up and running (see [Creating a controller][juju-controller])
-1. OpenStack is configured with valid credentials (e.g. `source novarc`, represent the OpenStack credential, belonging to OpenStack on top of which you are deploying [OpenStack-base][openstack-base] and if you don't have it, ask your OpenStack administrator)
+1. OpenStack is configured with valid credentials (e.g. `source novarc`, represents the OpenStack credentials, belonging to the managed OpenStack environment on top of which [OpenStack-base][openstack-base] is deployed.
+   If the credentials are missing, ask the managed OpenStack administrator)

 ## OpenStack